-The impact analysis must address whether the project interferes with accessibility of people walking to the site and adjoining areas.
-The department does not provide a quantitative threshold for determining significance.
-Too many factors mentioned in the methodology affect the potential for interference with accessibility.
-Instead, the department will determine significance on a project-by-project basis.
-However, the following examples are some of the circumstances which may result in interference with accessibility.
-This is not an exhaustive list of circumstances, under which, potential accessibility impacts would occur:
+The impact analysis must address whether the project interferes with accessibility of people bicycling to the site and adjoining areas.
+Many factors mentioned in the methodology affect the potential for interference with bicycling accessibility.
+The department will determine significance on a project-by-project basis.
+However, the following examples are some of the circumstances which may interfere with accessibility.
+This is not an exhaustive list of circumstances under which potential accessibility impacts would occur:

-- a project would be located in an area without adequate ADA facilities (e.g., curb ramps) for a substantial amount of people walking to and from the project site and adjacent passenger loading zones, nearby transit stations/stops, and major destinations - a project would be unable to accommodate9 vehicle trips, including freight loading and delivery service vehicle trips, into its off-street facilities thereby blocking access to sidewalks or nearby crosswalks for a substantial amount of people walking - a project places a structure (e.g., large building, right-of-way encroachments) that closes off or renders existing facilities for people walking challenging to use or non-ADA accessible, without providing replacement facilities, and substantially increases distances for people walking to safely cross streets or access neighborhoods, nearby transit stations/stops, and major destinations - a project would generate a substantial amount of people walking to and from a project site in the middle of the block to a major destination across the street at an uncontrolled mid-block location or intersection
+- a project would be unable to accommodate8 vehicle trips, including freight loading and service vehicle trips, into its off-street facilities thereby blocking access to bicycle facilities used by a substantial number of people bicycling - a project places a structure (e.g., large building, right-of-way encroachments) that closes off or renders existing facilities for people bicycling challenging to use, without providing replacement facilities or alternative routes of compatible nature9, and substantially increases distances for people bicycling to safely connect to San Francisco's Bikeway Network or access neighborhoods and major destinations